1. Home

 What are the disadvantages of a standby generator?

 Generators need a large amount of fuel to run, especially if you’re counting on generator power for a long span and/or to run most or all of your home.
-Generators can be louder and dirtier, plus you need to take safety measures to avoid carbon monoxide poisoning and other exhaust or fumes.
+Generators are louder and can generate exhaust or fumes, including carbon monoxide in some cases.

 Are batteries better than a standby generator?

-Batteries can be a better fit than a generator, especially if you have solar panels.
+Batteries can be a better fit than a generator, especially if you have solar panels and have fewer backup needs.
 Batteries can also provide value outside of a power outage.
 They’re cleaner and quieter and, depending where you live, can save you money.

 See how much